1-310-390-0131 - Outside U.S.

 When speaking with someone new, many Americans start conversations without a clear purpose beyond positive feelings and general curiosity.
 This communication style is known as “small talk,” and helps build a rapport between acquaintances.
 As a result, Americans don’t often wait for formal introductions; they approach others freely and may even share personal stories with people they’ve just met.

-Such informality makes some uncomfortable, but these exchanges provide a unique opportunity for students of English.
-Making small talk English students and immigrants to be confident and straight to the point as quickly as possible.
-It also allows for more direct and sincere speech than many are accustomed to in their native language or home country.
-Small talk usually follows the English conversation advice: “be light, bright, and polite.”
-American small talk also tends to be causal and cheerful.
+Such informality makes some uncomfortable, but these exchanges provide a unique opportunity for English language learners.
+Making small talk teaches English students and immigrants to be confident and straight to the point as quickly as possible.
+It also allows for more direct and sincere conversation than many are accustomed to in their native language or culture.
+American small talk also tends to be casual and cheerful, usually following the conversational advice of “be light, bright, and polite.”

 Here are a few common small talk topics to review with your students: